niemopen/niem-naming-design-rules/ndr-feedback.md

 - [ ] Use real examples instead of things like ExampleProperty and ExType **Examples are now more real… but completely real examples often require a lot of stuff that obscures the point.
 For example, I'd love to use the real WeightMeasureType in figure 4-9, but then I'd have to explain the abstract elements and substitution.)**
 - [ ] Add XML and JSON instance examples to correspond with the CMF and XSD examples? **Perhaps?
 I did for section 4.4, which is as far as I've gone.**

+- [ ] Subsections headers - Some headers use spaces (the concept) and some headers use camel casing (the CMF class) to separate terms.
+I'd vote for spaces (the concept).
+For example, "4.7 Object Property" instead of "4.7 ObjectProperty".

 ## 4.1 Model class

 - [ ] Expand definition